Overview

 Note: The video mentions (1:45) that if “so & so record is not listed first in your MX Records…” — going to the Global DNS Propagation Checker is a quick and easy way to determine where your current MX Records lie.

-As an example, go to the above link and search reclaimhosting.com with MX selected in the dropdown menu:
+As an example, go to the Global DNS Propagation Checker page and search reclaimhosting.com with MX selected in the dropdown menu:

 You’ll see a list of the current MX Records for our domain: